ChunAllen/AWS-CDA/Section-4  EBS & EFS/4-1 Load Balancer.md

   * Has a port mapping feature to redirect to dynamic port
   * Stickiness can be enable at target group level
   * The application server dont see the IP of the client directly
-  * True UP of the client is inserted in the header X-Forwared-For
+  * True IP of the client is inserted in the header X-Forwared-For

 * Network Load Balancer - v2 new generation 2017
   * mostly used for extreme performance and should not be the default load balancer you choose